32 Legitimate Ways to Earn Money Online, From the Convenience of Home

 Just enter the item’s information on Amazon’s Trade-In page to see how much you could pocket.
 Shipping is free.

-25. Help Make the Internet Better as a User-Tester
+25. Make the Internet Better Working as a User-Tester

 Basically, companies will pay regular folks like us to offer feedback on websites and apps.
 How’s the design?
-Can you find ryour way around?
+Can you find your way around?
 Have questions that aren’t answered?

 You can make up to $60 per test through sites like UserTesting.
 The best part?
 You don’t need any user-testing experience — just a solid internet connection.

-26. Become a Freelancer and Set Your Own Hours
+26. Start a Freelance Business and Set Your Own Hours

 Have you considered freelancing?
 You can operate as a freelancer in just about any industry — from freelance writing to accounting to design to web development.